Oneflow-Inc/oneflow-documentation/en/docs/adv_examples/yolov3.md

 Download COCO2014 training dataset and validation dataset. unzip it and put `train2014` and `val2014` under the `data/COCO/images` directory.

-(If you have downloaded COCO2014 dataset locally, you can use ln soft link images to the parent directory of `train2014` and `val2014`)
+(If you have downloaded COCO2014 dataset locally, you can create a soft link of images to the parent directory of `train2014` and `val2014`)

 Prepare resource file: `labels`, `5k.part`, `trainvalno5k.part`